CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/technical_choices.md

 # Technical choices

 The second pillar of the CLIMAAX Framework consists of sound technical choices.
-These are a crucial part of a CRA and encompass considerations of relevant scenarios, time periods, climate datasets (observations, reanalyses, models). and the extent of local data integration.
+These are a crucial part of a CRA and encompass considerations of relevant scenarios, time periods, climate datasets (observations, reanalyses, models) and the extent of local data integration.
 Since the CRA requires technical choices in the risk workflows, this section focuses on providing more context on these elements.

 :::{note}
 Technical choices should reflect the information needs of context-specific applications.
 Exploring these would benefit from collaboration with local climate change experts.